CelliesProjects/aquacontrol32/README.md

 ### Aquacontrol32

 Aquacontrol32 can control 5 led strips to create more natural sunrises and sunsets in your aquarium.
+It is developed for and tested on [MH-ET LIVE MiniKit ESP32](http://mh.nodebb.com/topic/8/new-mh-et-live-minikit-for-esp32) MCUs.
 Other than the led dimming hardware, no additional hardware is needed.

-Aquacontrol32 is developed for and tested on [MH-ET LIVE MiniKit ESP32](http://mh.nodebb.com/topic/8/new-mh-et-live-minikit-for-esp32) MCUs.

 The minimum hardware would be a ESP32 board with at least 5 free output pins connected via 100R gate resistors to 5 NPN mosfets.